 But that’s not the only thing you need to worry about.
 Before you can set up any paid merchant accounts, you’ll first have to apply with the third-party payment provider.
 The process includes background checks and compliance issues, especially if you are considered high risk.
 The service provider confirms all your business details, including your:

 - Types of activity

 This process can take a few days for some payment processors.
 With a payment solution like PayPal, you could be up and running in less than 24 hours.

 Your final choice depends on your roll out schedule.
 If you need a merchant account quickly, you are limited to faster online store options.

 Fraud Prevention Measures

 As fraud detection becomes more sophisticated, identity fraud schemes continue to become more complicated.
-According to a 2018 study, there were 16.7 million identity fraud victims in 2017.
+According to the National Council on Identity Theft Protection, there is an identity theft case every 22 Seconds.

 Your business has to pay for fraudulent credit card transactions.
 It’s crucial to choose a payment gateway with quality risk and fraud detection capacity.
 Today’s payment processors ensure your store is PCI compliant.
 However, not all payment gateway solutions are created equally in terms of the fraud protection they offer.

 Shopify Payments is one of many Shopify payment gateways to choose from when setting up your Shopify store.
 It allows you to accept credit cards and other payment methods immediately.
 You don’t need to set up any third-party integration or create a merchant account.
 It gives customers the option to pay with the most popular payment methods, including: